Florida Pradaxa Injury Lawyer

 What Should I Do if I Am Currently Taking Pradaxa?

 Do not simply stop taking the drug without consulting your doctor about the risks and benefits of Pradaxa.
 Stopping Pradaxa may increase your risk for stroke or for developing blood clots.
-A Miami defective drug attorney can discuss with you whether a Pradaxa lawsuit is appropriate in your case to recover compensation for any Pradaxa-related injuries.
+A Florida defective drug lawyer can discuss with you whether a Pradaxa lawsuit is appropriate in your case to recover compensation for any Pradaxa-related injuries.

 If you or a family member have been taking Pradaxa and have suffered injury or death because of uncontrollable bleeding, contact us.